Carowinds: 2000s

 In 2000, The Nickelodeon Flying Super Saturator takes riders along a 1,087-foot suspended track while dodging a gauntlet of gushing geysers and rain curtains and was the first of its kind roller coaster in the world.
 SCarowinds, the park's annual Halloween event, is introduced for the first time in October.
 In 2001, the park introduced three new attractions including Scooby-Doo's Haunted Mansion, an interactive ghost-busting experience through the former Harmony Hall, Pipeline Peak, the world's tallest enclosed body slide and increases the size of WaterWorks to 13 acres, and the park's first 3-D attraction, 7th Portal.
 Plantation Square, the park's entrance area, is remodeled into Paramount Plaza.
-The Wayne's World theming is removed and the area is converted to Action Zone.
+The Wayne's World theming is removed and the area is converted to Thrill Zone.
 The following year saw the addition of Carolina Boardwalk, a newly themed area that takes guests on a walk through of the famous beaches of the Carolinas.
 Included in this area is the parks 11th roller coaster, Ricochet.
-After the success of Flying Ace Aerial Chase at sister park Kings Island, Paramount decided to build a clone at Carowinds in 2003 as part of the Happy Land of Hanna Barbera's transition into Nickelodeon Central.
+After the success of Woodstock's Air Rail at sister park Kings Island, Paramount decided to build a clone at Carowinds in 2003 as part of the Happy Land of Hanna Barbera's transition into Nickelodeon Central.
 In 2004, Nighthawk (then known as Stealth) was relocated from California's Great America and opened as BORG Assimilator in the location previously home to Smurf Island.
 Nickelodeon Central was expanded in 2005.
-On January 27, 2006, the Dayton Daily News reported that CBS, owner of Paramount Parks, was interested in selling all of its theme parks, including Carowinds.
-On June 30, 2006, Cedar Fair acquired all of the Paramount Parks, including Carowinds.